roat167/CS522-BigData-Spark/README.md

 # Instruction:

 Assumed that you have Apache Hadoop, Spark, maven already installed on your machine:
+I developed on Cloudera.
+You can see the Presentation.pdf file to see how to install it.

 ## Step 1: building jar
 	In SparkProject directory, right click => Open in Terminal